agrc/locate/README.md

 1. Publish `scripts/Toolbox.tbx/Generate Report` as `BBEcon/GenerateReport`
     - Test point: `x: -12452500, y: 4979214`
     - The `settings` folder does not get copied to the server when publishing the GenerateReport gp tool.
 This has to be done manually.

+#### Updating TaxEntities Contact Data
+1. Update table in `bbecon-static.gdb`
+1. Delete `economy.gdb\TaxEntities2017` so that the join will be triggered on next forklift run.